 Getting to the stage where everything looks like on edge, it’s not going to help you.
 You want to go through the problem as fast as possible and to fix it like it’s a broken vase?
 It is not going to happen so soon.

-Many people are going mental when they’ve got a problem with the loved one.
+Many people are going mental when they’ve got a problem with their loved one.
 They over-think and over-react, go through tears, depression and make the things even worst.
-When you’re in a panic your body sends signals for a danger to your brain.
+When you’re in a panic your body sends signals for danger to your brain.
 Your brain turns the surviving instincts on.
 And these instincts are making you react as soon as possible in order to feel safe again.

 Give it a time